Hamilton, Bermuda: History

 The history of Hamilton as a British city began in 1790 when the government of Bermuda set aside 145 acre for its future seat, officially incorporated in 1793 by an Act of Parliament, and named for Governor Henry Hamilton.
 The colony's capital relocated to Hamilton from St George's in 1815.
 The city has been at the political and military heart of Bermuda ever since.
 Government buildings include the parliament building, the Government House to the north, the former Admiralty House of the Royal Navy to the west (both in Pembroke), and the British Army garrison headquarters at Prospect Camp to its east.
 The Town of Hamilton became a city in 1897, ahead of the consecration in 1911 of the Cathedral of the Most Holy Trinity (Church of England), which was under construction at the time.
 A Catholic cathedral, St. Theresa's, was later constructed.

 In 1940, the Royal Navy commissioned a former US Navy destroyer as HMS Hamilton.
 The 2 November 1940, issue of The Royal Gazette, a newspaper published in the City of Hamilton, reported this in an article titled "NEW" DESTROYER HAS NAME OF HAMILTON: Mayor Here Receives Letter From Her Commander, and began:

 News has been received here of the destroyer Hamilton, one of the 50 destroyers recently acquired by Great Britain from the United States and named in honour of Bermuda's capital.
 Commander L. M. Shadwell, R.N., who commands the Hamilton, has written to the Mayor of Hamilton, Mr. S. P. Eve, a letter in which he says, "I thought it possible that you might be interested to have news from time to time of the ship which has the honour to bear the name of your city."

 The article went on to mention that the Mayor was to open a fund to supply the crew of the ship with newspapers and included the text of Shadwell's letter.

-In February 17, 1975, Queen Elizabeth II made an visit on city hall along with Prince Philip, in the course of world tour on the construction of the structure.
+In 17 February 1975, Queen Elizabeth II made a visit on city hall along with Prince Philip, in the course of world tour on the construction of the structure.

 Today, the city overlooking Hamilton Harbour is primarily a business district, with few structures other than office buildings and shops.
 The City of Hamilton has long maintained a building height and view limit, which states that no buildings may obscure the cathedral.
 In the 21st century, buildings have been planned and some are under construction that are as high as ten storeys in the area.
 Bermuda's local newspaper, The Royal Gazette, reports, "If you don't recognise the city, from 15 years ago, we don't blame you as it has changed so much".